dan-covaliu/romannumerals/README.md

 # Roman numerals

-This project was use in TDD course as a Kata to learn hot to code by starting with the test first.
+This project was used in TDD course as a Kata to learn how to code by starting with the test first.

 ## Getting Started